Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: The Properties of Multi-Subroutine Quantum Programs

 \subsubsection{Survey on Quantum Programming Languages}

-Several quantum programming languages have become available in recent years, such as Scaffold~\cite{abhari2012scaffold}, Cirq~\cite{cirq2018google}, Quipper~\cite{green2013introduction}, Qiskit~\cite{gadi_aleksandrowicz_2019_2562111}, Q\#~\cite{svore2018q}, Silq~\cite{bichsel2020silq}, and isQ~\cite{Guo2022isQ}.
+A number of quantum programming languages have become available in recent years, such as QCL~\cite{omer2003structured}, Scaffold~\cite{abhari2012scaffold}, Cirq~\cite{cirq2018google}, Quipper~\cite{green2013introduction}, Qiskit~\cite{gadi_aleksandrowicz_2019_2562111}, Q\#~\cite{svore2018q}, Silq~\cite{bichsel2020silq}, isQ~\cite{Guo2022isQ}, Ket~\cite{da2021ket}, and Qrisp~\cite{seidel2022qrisp}.
 These languages differ in their design and capabilities.
-Some, such as the Python-based Qiskit, extend classical programming languages, while others, like Q\#, are independent of their classical counterparts.
+Some, like the Python-based Qiskit, extend classical programming languages, while others, like Q\#, are independent of their classical counterparts.
 Some languages, such as Cirq, are lower-level and suited for describing quantum circuits, while others, such as Q\#, are higher-level and capable of implementing complex function calls.
 Additionally, almost all quantum programming languages provide simulators that enable programmers to run quantum programs on a classical computer.
 Some programming languages even offer interfaces to real quantum hardware.
 For example, Qiskit has an interface to IBM's quantum hardware.

-We first conduct a survey on these quantum programming languages.
-Table~\ref{table:QLanFeature} presents a brief summary of the features of seven quantum programming languages that offer quantum development kits (QDKs) for building executable quantum programs.
-In this paper, we aim to test quantum programs with multiple subroutines and therefore focus on language features related to program structure and organization.
-We use the Q\# language as our primary language of choice since it supports a broad range of quantum program structures and has extensive user documentation.
-Although our methods primarily utilize Q\#, they are adaptable to other quantum programming languages as well; we will also explore testing strategies when the chosen language lacks some of the features described in this paper.
+We first conducted a survey on these quantum programming languages.
+We selected ten languages as shown in Table ~\ref{table:QLanFeature}.
+Our selection criteria cover two categories of languages~\cite{garhwal2021quantum,ferreira2022exploratory}: (1) widely used languages such as QCL, Scaffold, Cirq, Quipper, Qiskit, and Q\#; and (2) emerging languages that support advanced features such as Silq, isQ, Ket, and Qrisp.
+Table~\ref{table:QLanFeature} presents a brief summary of the features of ten quantum programming languages that offer quantum development kits (QDKs) for building executable quantum programs.
+In this paper, we aim to test quantum programs with multiple subroutines, focusing on language features related to program structure and organization.
+We use the Q\# as our primary language of choice in this paper since it supports a broad range of quantum program structures and has extensive user documentation.
+Although our methods primarily utilize Q\#, they are also adaptable to other quantum programming languages.